View FREE Lessons!

 Definition of Market Share:

-is the percentage of total industry sales of a good or service that is controlled by a company.
+is the percentage of industry sales of a good or service that is earned by a company.
 For example assume the cereal industry is a $10 billion market and one company has sales of $3 billion.
 The company has a market share of 30 percent.

 “Market” in market share is identified by what good or service is being offered and where the good or service is being sold.
 Market share can be measured by either the total number of units sold, or the total revenue from the sale of a good or service.
 Normally total revenue is used.